alfredo1995/metal-slug/README.md

     To solve this problem, I used Git LFS (Git Large File Storage):

-    Git LFS is a Git extension that allows you to store large files on external servers, such as Git LFS itself or cloud storage services.

 I will provide an example of how Git LFS was used for the "Library" and "Assets" folders in this project, along with a sample text instructing people on how to install the necessary libraries and configure the "Library" and "Assets" folders.

 Git LFS was configured to track files in the "library" and "assets" folders and store them externally.